hesthub/iac/osx/blog-part2.md

       tags: ServerB
 ```

-If we instead prefer to work at a task level in our playbook, all the same static rules appies to a task importing the roles staticly in our playbook with the "import_role":
+But if we instead prefer to work at a task level in our playbook, all the same static rules appies to a task importing the roles staticly in our playbook with the "import_role":

 ``` yaml
 ---